Beryl - Encyclopedia

 Fakes and treatments

-Among the classic scams, there are assemblages of broken beryl crystals stuck on pieces of pegmatite (left picture).
+Among the classic fakes, there are assemblages of broken beryl crystals stuck on pieces of pegmatite (left picture).
 The collage is usually hide with crushed muscovite and not necessarily visible at first glance.
 Note that these fake are generally made in Pakistan with the material collected in this region, so it is not uncommon to find unlikely parageneses : aquamarine, topaz, pink fluorite, morganite, apatite, etc...

 Because of the importance of aquamarine in jewelry, it is a gemstone that is widely treated.
 Indeed in nature, the crystals are generally near colorless.
 To remedy this "problem", aquamarine is very largely heated to improve the color, this treatment is impossible to detect without advanced laboratory equipment.
 Generally in the market, gemstones with a bright color without inclusion are usually all treated.